• Home

 日本人従業員向けやさしい日本語講座基礎編

-"Easy Japanese Basic Course" was held.
-This course was taught by instructor Tomomi Kawamoto of ORJ Co., Ltd., and 189 people participated.
+"Plain Japanese Course Basics" was held.
+This course was taught by Tomomi Kawamoto of ORJ Co., Ltd., and 189 people participated.

-It has been found that "easy Japanese" is a more effective means of communicating information than "English" for workers of various nationalities.
+It has been found that "Plain Japanese" is a more effective means of communication than "English" for workers of various nationalities.

-Using "easy Japanese" has the following benefits for companies:
+Using Plain Japanese provides the following benefits for businesses:

 ① Reduce misunderstandings about instructions and communication